MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/with-exchange-on-premises.md

 1. Connect to Azure Active Directory PowerShell.
 For instructions, see [Connect with the Azure Active Directory PowerShell for Graph module](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell#connect-with-the-azure-active-directory-powershell-for-graph-module)

-2. The device account needs to have a valid Office 365 license, or Exchange and Skype for Business will not work.
+2. The device account needs to have a valid Office 365 license, or Exchange and Microsoft Teams will not work.
 If you have the license, you need to assign a usage location to your device account—this determines what license SKUs are available for your account.
 You can use `Get-MsolAccountSku` <!-- Get-AzureADSubscribedSku --> to retrieve a list of available SKUs.

 <!--   ``` Powershell
    Get-AzureADSubscribedSku | Select -Property Sku*,ConsumedUnits -ExpandProperty PrepaidUnits